 - My feelings are valid.
 There is no right or wrong way to feel.

-Use the few minutes to think gently thoughts that will help you start your day with a good mood.
+Use the few minutes to think gentle thoughts that will help you start your day in a good mood.

 Loving yourself can change your life in so many ways.

 You’ll be kinder and gentler with yourself.
 Your own encouragement and forgiveness will make your life more peaceful.

 You’ll start living fully and embrace your life wholeheartedly.